-Diseases are disorders which causes one to develop discomfort in a specific region or throughout the body.
+Diseases are disorders that cause one to develop discomfort in a specific region or throughout the body.
 This sense of uneasiness can be due to various reasons.
-We exhibit this through certain signs which are called as symptoms.
+We exhibit this through certain signs which are called symptoms.
 Symptoms help physicians in accurately determining the diseases and hence prescribe a proper treatment or course of action.

 The process of studying the symptoms in a person as a result of a disease is called diagnosis.
 The diagnosis can either occur through a physical examination or by reading briefly through the medical history of the patient.
-In some cases, tests are carried out to determine the underlying cause of a disease.
-The diagnosis helps in classifying a medical condition into separate categories which allows easy prognosis and treatment.
+In some cases, tests are carried out to discover the underlying cause of a disease.
+The diagnosis helps in organising a medical condition into separate categories which allow easy prognosis and treatment.
 Health care professionals carry out medical diagnostic procedures to suggest treatment and also suitable measures to prevent the occurrence of the same disease in the near future.

 During an ongoing diagnosis, there could be a possibility to carry out another diagnostic procedure associated with some other condition which is often referred to as incidental finding of a symptom which may not be linked to the condition being tested for currently.
 Blood tests usually help in the diagnosis of more than one medical condition, if present (Anaemia, Thrombocytopenia)

 Diagnostic procedures utilize numerous approaches such as:

 - Differential algorithm

 - Diagnostic criteria

 Laboratory tests are used to detect the presence of microorganisms or pathogens using a sample of urine, blood, sputum or tissues/fluids of the body.
 The samples can be any of these: